 Gary, who went on to produce the Rolling Stones et al, had engineered the Jet album and so he knew what he letting himself in for.
 Island Records turned down the results but Chiswick Records snapped them up.
 The tune was remixed at Island, Basing Street, site of earlier Sparks recordings, and the rest is history.

 The idea for the poster was based on a photo session from the 1950s, featuring the Goons and ‘the world’s first supermodel’ Barbara Goalen.
 Here she talks about her ‘charlies’ in her 2002 obituary (before she died, naturally).
 One of the original shots shows Spike Milligan restrained by Harry Secombe and Peter Sellers, Goalen remaining aloof.
 The keen observer will notice the similarity to some shots in the final Dirty Poster sequence below.

-The photographer, provided by Chiswick Records, claimed to be named Hugh Heffer, although he was in reality an American person claiming to be named Peter Kodik (lately and confusingly revealed to be on fact called Peter Gravelle).
-Following the photo session, he kept turning up at Martin and Kelly’s apartment claiming he ‘just happened to be in the area’.
+We brought in the professionals.
+Kelly St John was a model of a somewhat ‘exotic’ bent.
+I proposed a remake of the original Goon session with her participation.
+The photographer provided by Chiswick Records claimed to be named Hugh Heffer, although he was in reality an American person temporarily named Peter Kodik (lately and confusingly revealed to be in fact one Peter Gravelle).
+It would matter little were it not for the fact that, following the photo session, he kept turning up at Martin and Kelly’s apartment claiming that he ‘just happened to be in the area’.
+Ho hum.